KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		:start-after: XR_DOCS_TAG_BEGIN_FetchContent
 		:end-before: XR_DOCS_TAG_END_FetchContent

-	After setting our CMake version, our own CMake variable `PROJECT_NAME` to `OpenXRTutorialChapter2` and with that variable setting the project's name, we append to the `CMAKE_MODULE_PATH` variable an additional path for `find_package()`` to search within.
-Next, we include `FetchContent` and use it to get the OpenXR-SDK from Khronos's GitHub page.
+	After setting our CMake version, our own CMake variable `PROJECT_NAME` to `OpenXRTutorialChapter2` and with that variable setting the project's name, we append to the `CMAKE_MODULE_PATH` variable an additional path for `find_package()`` to search within and we include `FetchContent` and use it to get the OpenXR-SDK from Khronos's GitHub page.

 	Now, we will add to our `CMakeLists.txt` to specify the source and header files by adding the following code.
 Here, we are including all the files needed for our project.